Easy Christmas Present Wrapping System – Save Time and Money With Less Waste

 - Add coordinating tissue or even a gold lame fabric like the photo above, tulle, or other pretty fabric to make the gift even more special.

-- Put the gifts under your tree as usual, but tell your family to keep the bows together and that the lids come off.
+- Put the gifts under your tree as usual, but when it’s time to open them, tell your family to keep the bows, ribbons, and tags with the boxes – and that the lids come off.
 Otherwise they may just start tearing the paper before you know it!

-- When Christmas is over, gather up the boxes, bows, bags – and even any tags you can reuse to store together.
+- When Christmas is over, gather up the boxes, bows, bags and any tags you can reuse to store together.

 - Continue to save and store your boxes, bows and bags from year-to-year and reap the savings!

-Make it super easy to store and re-wrap each year by keeping the coordinating bow and tissue inside the box from year to year.
+TIP 1: Make it super easy to store and re-wrap each year by keeping the coordinating bow and tissue INSIDE the box from year to year.

-TIP 1: wired ribbon works best for this since they can easily be fluffed up again and again – some of my ribbons are more than 10 years old!
-This set of 6 neutral wired ribbons will get you started.
+- Wired ribbon works best since they can easily be fluffed up again and again – some of my ribbons are more than 15 years old!
+This set holiday-ish wired ribbons will get you started.

-TIP 2: keep the tag, too, and try to put the gift for the same person in the same box the next year, or at least reuse the tag – this saves even more time.
-We made some beautiful tags one year and we get to use them over and over instead of just tossing them.
+- Keep the tags!
+You can try to put the gift for the same person in the same box the next year, but always reuse the tag on any gift in the system – this saves even more time.
+We made some beautiful tags one year and we get to use them over and over instead of just tossing them (I’ve been using these homemade tags for 15 years, too!).

 - Buy different sizes of shipping tags and a few stamps with ink pads (shipping tags are usually cheaper than craft store tags).
-For example, I bought a Christmas pack of wood stamps like these that contained a few phrases, decorative stamps and the important “To” and “From” stamps and a set of ink pads like these.
-You can also print free tags (like below!) onto sturdy cardstock.
+For example, I have a Christmas pack of wood stamps like these with some individual letter stamps to make “to” and “from” along with a set of ink pads.
+You can also print free tags (like I’m offering below!) onto sturdy cardstock.

 - Make up a batch of simple tags, adding glitter and embellishments if you’d like.
-Or not.
+Or not – do what you like!

 - Reuse the tags from year to year for your immediate family and quickly stamp any new ones needed each year (it takes only about a minute to do 10 tags).

-- Keep all the tools you need for wrapping (scissors and tape) and labeling in a little basket in the wrapping closet along with the gift bag bin.
+- Keep all the tools you need for wrapping (scissors and tape) and labeling in a small container that fits in your bin (see this in action in the video).

-Since I started doing this for our tags, I haven’t needed to buy tags in years, which I of course LOVE.
+Since I started doing this for our tags, I haven’t needed to buy tags in years!

-Click on the image below to open the file in a new window, then right-click to save to your desktop:
+Click on the image below to open the file in a new window, and right-click to save to your desktop.
+Print onto heavy cardstock, cut out, and reuse every year like I do.

 Let me know if you adopt this system – it’s really changed my holiday stress level and I hope it does for you, too!